internetarchive/rclone/backend/vault/README.md

 ## Requirements

 * An active [Vault](https://vault.archive-it.org/accounts/login/) account
-* A macOS (both classic Intel-based Macs and the newer Apple Silicon Macs), Windows, or Linux machine
 * Basic familiarity with the command line

 ## Install Rclone with Vault Support